 This is a basic laboratory course covering teaching principles, methods, and materials for string orchestral instruments using content specified by NASM and Georgia State Standards.
-Through hands-on experience teacher candidates will learn proper playing position, tone production, bowings, routine maintenance and care of all the standard string instruments.
-Prerequisite: Admission to Teacher Education.
+Through hands-on experience, teacher candidates will learn proper playing position, tone production, bowings, routine maintenance and care of all the standard string instruments.
+Prerequisite: Permission of Instructor.